livioribeiro/selva/docs/routing.md

 ## Parameter conversion

 Parameter conversion is done through the type annotation on the parameter.
-Selva will try to find a converter suitable for the parameter type and then convert the value before calling the handler method.
+The framework will try to find a converter suitable for the parameter type and then convert the value before calling the handler method.